I believe email is the best way to start a business online.

 I love investment traffic because it can provide targeted traffic and instant results.

-Yes, it’s necessary to make a financial investment up front, but it doesn’t have to be a lot (as low as $100) and it can be recovered quickly.
+Yes, it’s necessary to make a financial investment up front, but it doesn’t have to be a lot ($100 or less to get started) and it can be recovered quickly.

 Here are some ways to generate investment traffic: